TechFides/tf-status-dashboard/README.md

 - For sending information about worked hours for each employee is implemented script `app/Services/SlackBot.js`.
 This script should be run at the beginning of each month.

-- To send a notification about the start of the standup use script `app/Services/MessageScheduler.js`.
+- To send a notification about the start of the standup use script `app/Services/MessageScheduler.js` and set env variable SLACK_CHANNEL.
+It is the name of the channel to which you want to send notification.
 This script should be run every morning.

 - Dashboard can send value of standup to the project channel.
 For this is necessarily to each project has a channel that exists in your workspace.
 Also, each channel must have invited bot to the conversation.